Yes, You Can Knit a Delightful Easter Basket for Free

 Knit a full Easter basket for the children or grandchildren in your life with these free patterns

-Anyway, Easter has been my favorite holiday for many years.
+My children are, sadly, no longer young enough for Easter baskets, but Easter has still been my favorite holiday for many years.
 In addition to its importance in the Christian calendar, I just love all the symbols of new birth, new life, and new hope.

 Not to mention the pastels.
 I do love a good excuse to break out pastel everything.